 After an easy run of medium length: 12 – 24 hours

-The difference in recovery time after the different training runs is due to the fact, that there is large difference on how much load you have exposed the cardiovascular system, muscles, joints, tendons and the immune system for.
+The difference in recovery time after the different training runs is due to the fact, that there is a large difference in how much load you have exposed the cardiovascular system, muscles, joints, tendons and the immune system for.

 5. Competitions – Test run and Results